NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 ```
  sudo mkdir /mnt/certbot-webroot
 ```
-Then you should add this to the config and add it before the line "location /seafhttp" in the config.
+Then you should add this to the config and insert it before the line "location /seafhttp" in the config.
 ```
  location '/.well-known/acme-challenge' {
     default_type "text/plain";